 Oxygen gas is a critical feed requirement in the process to make sulfuric acid.
 The gas is generated on site and supplied to the acid plant in the acid production process.
 Pressurized oxygen must be available or the acid plant will need to halt operations – potentially costing up to $60,000 USD per day in lost acid sales revenue alone.
 This very scenario worried the nickel mine’s acid plant operations management team since a legacy oxygen plant was being decommissioned.
 This meant there was no longer a backup supply and any unscheduled downtime would impact the acid plant production.

 The plant has two multistage axial compressors, each powered by a large electric motor.
 Accurate positioning of the Oxygen Compressor IGVs (Inlet Guide Vanes) is necessary to precisely control the gas throughput of the compressor.
 Doing this effectively ensures the most efficient gas flow through the compressor.
 The plant operations group grew increasingly frustrated with the pneumatic actuators’ poor performance in positioning the IGV’s.
 The mechanical position switches would drift – requiring recalibration every 6-8 weeks.
-Due to the compressibility of air, the compressor turndown increased to safely operate without surging at the cost of compressor efficiency.
+Due to the pneumatics’ susceptibility to the compressibility of air, plant personnel were forced to increase compressor turndown to safely operate without surging at the cost of compressor efficiency.

 The REXA Solution